-A favorite among Italian audiences, Mr. Huckle began his 2019 season with multiple appearances at the Teatro Carlo Felice, where he sang the role of Bonzo in Madama Butterfly and Angelotti in Tosca.
-In the spring of 2020, Mr. Huckle returned to Teatro Carlo Felice where he performed Quinalt in Adriana Lecouvreur.
-This season, Mr. Huckle was slated to return to the US to sing the role of Lodovico in Verdi’s Otello with Pacific Symphony (COVID19) and returns to Central City Opera to reprise the role of Sparafucile in Rigoletto, and to make a role debut as Jigger Craigin in Carousel.
-(COVID19 – postponed to summer 2021)
+A favorite among Italian audiences, Mr. Huckle began his 2019 season with multiple appearances at the Teatro Carlo Felice where he sang the role of Bonzo in Madama Butterfly and Angelotti in Tosca.
+In the spring of 2020, Mr. Huckle again joined Teatro Carlo Felice where he performed Quinalt in Adriana Lecouvreur.
+During the summer of 2021, Mr. Huckle returned to the US through Central City Opera to reprise the role of Sparafucile in Rigoletto and to make a role debut as Jigger Craigin in Carousel.

 Mr. Huckle’s 2018 season began with two appearances at the Festival Lyrique en Mer; first as Angelotti in Tosca, and second as the bass soloist in Haydn’s Lord Nelson Mass.
-Much of his season was then spent in Parma, where Mr. Huckle covered the title role in Attila as well as performed Banquo in Macbeth at the Teatro Regi di Parma.
+Much of his season was then spent in Parma, where Mr. Huckle covered the title role in Attila as well as performed Banquo in Macbeth at the Teatro Regio di Parma.
 In 2017, Mr. Huckle returned to the Royal Opera House in London where he covered Il signor di Béthune in Verdi’s Les vêpres siciliennes.
 Additional Royal Opera House engagements include covering Giorgio Talbot in Maria Stuarda, and covering Ensemble 5 in Shostakovich’s The Nose.

 Enjoying a strong, continuing relationship with the Festival Lyrique en Mer, Mr. Huckle’s credits with the company include Sparafucile in Rigoletto, Colline in La bohème, Lodovico in Otello, Zuniga in Carmen, and Don Basilio in Il barbiere di Siviglia.
-In addition to performances in Italy and France, Mr. Huckle has made numerous appearances with the Deutsche Oper Berlin, making his debut in 2011 as Un ufficiale in Il barbiere di Siviglia, and continuing on to perform Sciarrone in Tosca, Geharnischter Mann in The Magic Flute, Kommissar in Dialogues des Carmelites, Steuermann in Tristan und Isolde, Il sergente dei doganieri in La bohème, L’Ufficiale del registro in Madama Butterfly, and Un Mandarino in Turandot.
+In addition to performances in Italy and France, Mr. Huckle has made numerous appearances with the Deutsche Oper Berlin, making his debut in 2011 as Un ufficiale in Il barbiere di Siviglia, and continuing on to perform Sciarrone in Tosca, Geharnischter Mann in The Magic Flute, Kommissar in Dialogues des Carmélites, Steuermann in Tristan und Isolde, Il sergente dei doganieri in La bohème, L’Ufficiale del registro in Madama Butterfly, and Un Mandarino in Turandot.

 Additional career highlights include Simone in Gianni Schicchi, Frère Laurent in Roméo et Juliette, Angelotti in Tosca, Dansker in Billy Budd, and Petro in Simon Boccanegra, all with Teatro Carlo Felice Genova.
-In the 2016 season Mr. Huckle made his debut with Teatro di San Carlo Napoli in the roles of Cirillo and Boroff in Fedora, and was invited back to Napoli for their 2017-2018 season opener, where he performed Ashby in La fanciulla del west, which was recorded for DVD and Blue-Ray.
+In the 2016 season Mr. Huckle made his debut with Teatro di San Carlo Napoli in the roles of Cirillo and Boroff in Fedora, and was invited back to Napoli for their 2017-2018 season opener where he performed Ashby in La fanciulla del west which was recorded for DVD and Blue-Ray.